20 Best Fruits For Muscle Gain (Ultimate Guide)

 Watermelon for muscle gain

 Watermelon is an excellent choice if your focus is hydration.
-Since watermelon is 90% water and it has potassium, it is an excellent choice to improve your hydration before or after training.
-Also, it has an amino acid called citrulline that increases nitric oxide.
-Nitric oxide helps dilate your blood vessels which means that more blood flow goes to the muscle to carry oxygen and nutrients.
+Since watermelon is 90% water and has potassium, it is an excellent choice to improve your hydration before or after training.

 • When to eat: pre or post-workout